Skip to main content

 The S&P 500 Index is widely regarded as the best single gauge of the U.S. equities market.
 This world-renowned index includes a representative sample of 500 leading companies in leading industries of the U.S. economy.
 Although the S&P 500 Index focuses on the large-cap segment of the market, with approximately 75% coverage of U.S. equities, it is also an ideal proxy for the total market.
 An investor cannot invest directly in an index.

-The Russell 3000 Index® measures the performance of the 3,000 largest U.S. companies based on total market capitalization.
+The Russell 3000 Index® ("Total US Stock Market") measures the performance of the 3,000 largest U.S. companies based on total market capitalization.

 The Russell Midcap Index ® measures the performance of the 800 smallest companies in the Russell 1000 Index.

-The Russell 2000 Index ® measures the performance of the 2,000 smallest companies in the Russell 3000 Index.
+The Russell 2000 Index ® ("Small Cap US Stocks") measures the performance of the 2,000 smallest companies in the Russell 3000 Index.

 The Nasdaq-100 Index® defines today’s modern-day industrials—comprised of 100 of the largest and most innovative non-financial companies listed on the Nasdaq Stock Market based on market capitalization.